yatesco/seafile-docs/deploy_pro/two_factor_authentication.md

 Starting from version 6.0, we added Two-Factor Authentication to enhance account security.

+There are two ways to enable this feature:

-System admin can enable this feature by ticking the check-box at "Password" section of system settings page.
+System admin can ticking the check-box at "Password" section of system settings page, or

+just add `ENABLE_TWO_FACTOR_AUTH = True` to `seahub_settings.py` and restart service.

 After that, there will be a "Two-Factor Authentication" section in user profile page.

 Users can use Google Authenticator app on their smart-phone to scan the QR code.

 ## Twilio intergration